GMM and M Estimation under Network Dependence: Introduction

 Although KMS offer elegant pointwise limit theorems under network dependence, their results do not directly yield the uniform law of large numbers (ULLN) required for nonlinear estimation.
 Achieving uniform convergence necessitates controlling not only the individual moments of network-dependent observations but also the fluctuations of the entire process uniformly across the parameter space.
-This task is further complicated by the intricate dependence structure inherent in network data.

 The main contribution of this paper is to bridge this gap by establishing a novel ULLN under network dependence.
-My results build on the KMS framework, which utilizes model restrictions based on conditional $\psi$-dependence, decay rates of network dependence, and moment bounds -- these concepts will be concisely reviewed in Section \ref{sec:baseline}.
-In addition, I impose further regularity conditions—such as uniform boundedness, uniform Lipschitz continuity, uniform integrability, and modified network decay conditions—that enable the extension from pointwise to uniform convergence.
+The results build on the framework of \citet*{KMS2021}, which leverages model restrictions based on conditional $\psi$-dependence and decay rates of network dependence, concepts that will be briefly reviewed in Section \ref{sec:baseline}.
+To extend pointwise convergence to uniform convergence, I impose additional regularity conditions including the uniform equicontinuity.
+The resulting ULLN is then applied to establish the consistency and asymptotic normality of the GMM and M estimators.

-These developments lay the groundwork for establishing consistency—and subsequently asymptotic normality—in nonlinear model estimation, including M and GMM estimators, under network dependence.
-I illustrate the utility of the novel ULLN by proving the consistency of these estimators.
-Specifically, the ULLN established herein permits one to follow the standard arguments detailed in \citet[][Section 2]{NeweyMcFadden1994}.

-Finally, although the primary contribution of this paper is the novel ULLN, a key by-product of the analysis is the development of a new maximal inequality for conditionally $\psi$-dependent processes in network data.
-Recognizing its potential utility for future research beyond the scope of this work, I present this result independently in Appendix \ref{sec:maximal}, separate from the assumptions introduced in the main text.
+This paper was motivated by a practical question raised by a graduate student: ``Can the results of KMS be extended to nonlinear GMM estimation?''
+In exploring this question, I identified a critical gap, namely, the lack of a ULLN in the KMS framework, as mentioned above.
+The purpose of this paper is to address that gap and help bridge the elegant theoretical work of KMS with practical applications in empirical research.
+It is important to emphasize that the developments presented here rely heavily on the foundational contributions of KMS.
+While this paper provides a step toward applying their theory to GMM and M estimation, I encourage readers using the results in the present paper to give primary credit to KMS for laying the essential groundwork.